LexFTW/CAD/README.md

 * [Firebase](https://firebase.google.com/) - The host for the app.

 ## Project Details
-Please read PROJECT.md for details on how we have worked on this project.
+Please read *Wiki* for details on how we have worked on this project.

-## Goals
-Please read GOALS.md for details about our goals.

 ## Authors
 * Alexis Mengual Vázquez